Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Various sources operate with various dates and facts, as follows:

-A French visitor to my website has told me that according to his records she sailed from Brest on June 12-1940 in Convoy 49 B under French escort (external link, the Norwegian Ask is also included), arrived Casablanca June 19.
+A French visitor to my website has told me that according to his records she sailed from Brest on June 12-1940 in Convoy 49 B under French escort (external link, the Norwegian Ask is also included, but note that Batavia is listed as Dutch), arrived Casablanca June 19.
 See also this posting to my Ship Forum which gives a slightly different date, saying that Batavia had arrived off Casablanca at 21:50 on June 20-1940 and was ordered by a French patrol boat to wait off this port during the night, then sailed into Casablanca harbour the next morning.
-She was coming from Port-Lyautey, Morocco, so may have stopped there on this voyage from Brest?.
+She was coming from Port-Lyautey, Morocco, so may have stopped there on this voyage from Brest? (if the ship in this convoy was indeed the Norwegian Batavia).
 Seized in Port-Lyautey in July-1940.
 Under French flag (requisitioned) at Port-Lyautey in 1941 as Ste Madeleine.
 Remained inactive in Port-Lyautey 1941-42.

 In June-1941, 13 men from various interned ships had attempted to escape in a lifeboat from M/S Batavia.
 According to "Sjøfolk i krig" by Leif M. Bjørkelund they were 1st Mate W. Andresen, 2nd Mate Helge Gundersen and 5 crew (from Batavia?), along with 1st Mate Tønseth and the 4th engineer from M/S Gran, 1st Mate Møller from Birgit (Danish), 1st Mate Michelsen from Storaa*, Steward A. Jørgensen from Hilde (Danish) and 2nd Mate Ingolf Sexe from M/S Nyhorn.
 But they didn't get very far before they were caught and thrown in jail for 15 days.
 The 2nd mate from Nyhorn was later involved in building a boat in the hold of Nyhorn, the first of 3 boats built in that ship and used in successful escapes.
 See Nyhorn for more details.